makubacki/tianocore.github.io/How-to-Build-With-Stuart.md

 </details>

-### Example: I just want to check if my changes will pass all the non-compiler checks in CI
+### I just want to check if my changes will pass all the non-compiler checks in CI

 <details>
   <summary>Example</summary>